Central Darling Shire: Demographics

+Selected statistics for the shire are set out below:

 Economic activity

 The principal economic activities within the Shire include pastoral, horticultural, agricultural, mining and tourism.
 Rural grazing properties represent the largest land use within the Shire, accounting for 97% of the entire area.
 Major horticultural and agricultural production is centred on Menindee.
 The relative ease of access to water from the Darling River and Menindee Lakes Storage Scheme enables producers to grow a large variety of crops and fruits.

 Opal mining has been the predominant mining industry within the Shire.
 Opal was discovered in White Cliffs in 1884 and the first commercial opal field commenced operation in 1890, reaching its peak in 1899.